-November 1 and 2 is the Day of the Dead – Dia de los Muertos – a holiday celebrated in Mexico, Central America, and Latino communities around the United States.
+November 1 and 2 is Day of the Dead – Dia de los Muertos – a holiday celebrated in Mexico, Central America, and Hispanic communities around the United States.

 Homes are decorated with happy skeletons calacas that represent favorite activities of the dead.
 Skeletons may be assembled into small dioramas (nichos).
 Larger version of skeletons are created for altars or carried in processions.

 Special foods are part of the holiday, including the this pan de muertos (bread of the dead), a sweet bread with lots of pink or white sugar on top.
 It’s also delicious with Mexican hot chocolate.

 Day of the Dead children’s books to read about the holiday:

 - Dia del Los Muertos by Roseanne Greenfield Thong, Carles Ballesteros

 - On Day of the Dead, it’s time go to the cemetery to celebrate lives of departed family and friends.
 Bring candles and favorite foods such as pan de muerto and chocolate atole drink, spread a path of marigold petals, join a parade of skeletons, dancers and musicians come out to play.
 In English and Spanish.
 (Picture book)

 - As candle flames glisten, our smiles are bright